dotnet/docs-maui/docs/user-interface/controls/shapes/index.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-shapes)

-A .NET Multi-platform App UI (.NET MAUI) `Shape` is a type of <xref:Microsoft.Maui.Controls.View> that enables you to draw a shape to the screen. `Shape` objects can be used inside layout classes and most controls, because the `Shape` class derives from the <xref:Microsoft.Maui.Controls.View> class. .NET MAUI Shapes is available in the `Microsoft.Maui.Controls.Shapes` namespace.
+A .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.Shapes.Shape> is a type of <xref:Microsoft.Maui.Controls.View> that enables you to draw a shape to the screen. <xref:Microsoft.Maui.Controls.Shapes.Shape> objects can be used inside layout classes and most controls, because the <xref:Microsoft.Maui.Controls.Shapes.Shape> class derives from the <xref:Microsoft.Maui.Controls.View> class. .NET MAUI Shapes is available in the `Microsoft.Maui.Controls.Shapes` namespace.

-`Shape` defines the following properties:
+<xref:Microsoft.Maui.Controls.Shapes.Shape> defines the following properties:

 - `Aspect`, of type `Stretch`, describes how the shape fills its allocated space.
 The default value of this property is `Stretch.None`.
 - `Fill`, of type <xref:Microsoft.Maui.Controls.Brush>, indicates the brush used to paint the shape's interior.